Stookhy/Cryptocurrencies/README.md

 ## Purpose

-  Using unsupervised learning to process data by grouping cyrptocurrencies on a clustering algorithm.
+  Using unsupervised machine learning to process data by grouping cyrptocurrencies on a clustering algorithm.

 ## Results